GustavoV00/BookFinder/README.md

 ## Note

-I just used some random colors, the objective was just do something with react.
+I have used some random colors, the objective was just do something with react.

 ## How to use: